-The Garden is maintained by Coleorton Parish Council, and this year - 20th anniversary - they have given it a real spruce-up.
+The Garden is maintained by Coleorton Parish Council, and in 2020 - 20th anniversary - they have given it a real spruce-up.
 The hedges have been cut back, shrubbery has been tidied, the brambly plants along the fences have been removed and the grass reseeded.
 The Covid business has put a temporary halt to other activities such as repairing the benches, replacing the brass dedication plaques and replanting the area under the sign.
 The Heritage Group hope to get out and help with replanting as soon as we're able.

 Dedication to Ken Cull

 This morning we were alerted to the sad situation in the Millennium Garden on the junction of The Moor and the Old Ashby Road.
 The whole sign and post had blown down by those awful winds we had last night.

 Members of Coleorton Heritage Group have collected the pieces of post, the sign and the housing and have removed them for safe-keeping.
 The Parish Council and the Heritage Group will be assessing the damage and what's required for restoration.